Portland Mayor Teargassed At Protest Against Federal Crackdown - UrduPoint

 Earlier protests in Portland -- and much of the United States -- to denounce racism and police brutality following the death of Floyd at the hands of a white police officer, began losing steam at the start of July.

-But then reports emerged of camouflaged federal officers snatching Portland protestors in unmarked vehicles.
+But then reports emerged of camouflaged federal officers snatching Portland protestors and taking them away in unmarked vehicles.

 Now the demonstrations have ramped up, with thousands showing up daily to face off against police well into the night.